kyllew/kuisser/public/Domain 1 Questions.md

 Q3
-A healthcare company wants to classify human genes into 25 categories based on gene characteristics.
-The company requirement is to have ML algorithm to document how the inner mechanism of the model affects the output.
-Which ML algorithm meets these requirements?
+A healthcare company needs to classify human genes into 25 distinct categories based on their genetic characteristics.
+The company requires a machine learning algorithm that provides clear visibility into how classification decisions are made, allowing them to document the model's internal decision-making process.
+Which ML algorithm best satisfies these requirements?
 Options :
 A. Decision trees
 B. Linear regression
-C. Logistic regression
+C. K-means clustering
 D. Neural networks

 Correct Answer :